restify/node-restify/docs/_api/plugins.md

 }));
 ```

-_The above `route` and `directory` combination will serve a file located in
+The above `route` and `directory` combination will serve a file located in
 `./documentation/v1/docs/current/index.html` when you attempt to hit
 `http://localhost:8080/docs/current/`.
 If you want the serveStatic module to
 serve files directly from the `/documentation/v1` directory
 (and not append the request path `/docs/current/`),
 you can set the `appendRequestPath` option to `false`, and the served file
-would be `./documentation/v1/index.html`, in the previous example.The plugin will enforce that all files under `directory` are served.
+would be `./documentation/v1/index.html`, in the previous example.

+The plugin will enforce that all files under `directory` are served.
 The `directory` served is relative to the process working directory.
 You can also provide a `default` parameter such as index.html for any
 directory that lacks a direct file match.